quillaja/more_sense_hat/README.md

 # more_sense_hat
-Additional functions for the Rasperry Py Sense Hat.
+Additional functions for the Raspberry Py Sense Hat.